 When you’re planning a garden, it’s really important to work out how much time you’ll have for gardening.
 If the answer is ‘an hour a week’ and you have a smallish plot, that may just be enough time to keep it neat, fed and watered.
-However, if the answer is ‘rarely’, you’d be better off with plants from our low maintenance list.
+However, if the answer is ‘rarely’, you’d be better off with low maintenance plants and grasses.
 Look for drought-tolerant plants that won’t mind being ignored during hot spells, and if you won’t have time to mow the grass, consider choosing alternatives to laying lawns.
-Find out how to mow a lawn the right way (there really is one) for a good-looking, low maintenance lawn.
-Oh, and you’ll need to find the best lawnmower, too.
-Our guide tells you which are the top picks – or shop for a deal below.

 If you have a dog or a cat, there are some plants you should avoid planting in your garden.
 While the list of plants that can make your pet sick if ingested is long, these common garden plants are particularly hazardous to both dogs and cats:

 - Azaleas and rhododendron: the whole plant is highly toxic to both dogs and cats

 - Spring bulbs: the bulbs are the most poisonous part, and are particularly dangerous for dogs who like digging in the garden